grempe/secretsharing/README.md

     # create a random secret (returns the secret)
     c1.secret = SecretSharing::Shamir::Secret.new

-    # (or create a fixed secret of your choice by passing in an OpenSSL::BN object)
+    # (or create a fixed secret of your choice by passing in an OpenSSL::BN object in the :secret arg)
-    c1.secret = SecretSharing::Shamir::Secret.new(OpenSSL::BN.new('123456789'))
+    c1.secret = SecretSharing::Shamir::Secret.new(:secret => OpenSSL::BN.new('123456789'))

     # show secret
     puts c1.secret